MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Set-SecretVaultDefault.md

 ### -Name

-Name of registered vault to be made the default vault.
+Specifies the name of a registered vault to set as the default vault.
+Wildcard characters (`*`) are not permitted.

 ```yaml
 Type: String